reinboapp/reinbo-old/notes.md

-# Gacha
+# Conversation

+- has many topics
+- - #general for default
+- - #secret for dissapearing messages
+- 1 on 1 conversation, has friend request feature
+- audio call, video call, screenshare
--
+- Bot

-# Anonymous
+# Chat

-- anonymous letter
+- secure, encrypted
-- anonymous comment
+- attach, files

+# Story

-- no anonymous post
+- equal post in facebook, twit in twitter

-# Circle

-group of people that have same
+- mode scroll and mode story
+- only for friend